Juke34/AliNe/README.md

 ## Foreword

 AliNe is a pipeline written in nextflow that aims to efficienlty align reads against a reference genome.

+ * Can handle short reads paired or single, pacbio and ont (nanopore) data (see list of aligner in table1) .
-A QC with FastQC is made at each step if option activated.
+ * A QC with FastQC is made at each step if option activated.
-A trimming is feasible before alignment if option activated.
+ * A trimming is feasible before alignment if option activated.
-**The pipeline deals automaticallu with all quality encoding ('sanger', 'solexa', 'illumina-1.3+', 'illumina-1.5+', 'illumina-1.8+').** All fastq will be standardised in Phred+33 for downstream alignments by seqkit.
+ * **The pipeline deals automaticallu with all quality encoding ('sanger', 'solexa', 'illumina-1.3+', 'illumina-1.5+', 'illumina-1.8+').** All fastq will be standardised in Phred+33 for downstream alignments by seqkit.
+ * Deal automatically with the type of library used: stranded or not, firstrand, secondstrand etc... (see list of aligner in table2)
-You can choose to run one or several aligner in parallel.
+ * Can deal with annotation file (see list of aligner in table3) You can choose to run one or several aligner in parallel.

+### Aligner and read types accepted

-Here is the list of implemented aligners:
+** Table1** Here is the list of implemented aligners and the type of reads accepted:

 | Tool	| Single End (short reads) | Paired end (short reads) | Pacbio | ONT |
 | --- | --- | --- |  --- | --- |